-In addition, concurrently with the completion of this offering, we are selling directly to Marriott shares of our common stock at the initial public offering price in an amount equal to the lesser of \$15.0 million or that number of shares which, when combined with Marriott's existing holdings, will represent a 9.8% ownership interest in our company upon completion of this offering.
+In addition, concurrently with the completion of this offering, we are selling directly to Marriott approximately 1,300,000 shares of our common stock at the initial public offering price.
+The actual number of shares being sold to Marriott will be an amount equal to the lesser of \$15.0 million divided by the initial public offering price of our common stock or that number of shares which, when combined with Marriott's holdings of 3.0 million shares of our common stock purchased in our July 2004 private placement, will represent a 9.8% ownership interest in our company upon completion of this offering.